LOCATION & MAPS:

 Within Victorian waters there are several species of sharks that are known to be dangerous to humans, however attacks are rare.
 To minimise the risk of attack, swim at patrolled beaches or protected swimming areas, don't swim at night, and avoid swimming in deep waters or areas where dangerous sharks are known to congregate.

 A number of venomous snake varieties are found in Victoria including the tiger, copperhead, brown and red-bellied black snake.
 While seeing a snake may be an intimidating experience, they are typically shy creatures and most will try to avoid confrontation with humans.
-Most bites tend to occur if people attempt to catch, kill, corner or accidentally stand on one of them.
+Most bites tend to occur if people attempt to catch, kill, corner, startle or accidentally stand on one of them.
 If bitten by a snake, call an ambulance and try to stay calm.
 In order to slow down the flow of venom, apply a pressure bandage (improvise if required) over the bite and up the limb, then remain as still as possible.
-Depending on the species of snake, it is estimated that around a quarter to half of all people bitten receive only "dry bites", with no venom being injected.
-However, you should never assume that you've only received a dry bite - always seek medical attention.
+Depending on the species of snake and the circumstances that resulted in the bite, it is estimated that around a quarter to half of all people bitten receive only "dry bites", with no venom being injected.
+However, you should never assume that you've received a dry bite - always seek medical attention.